Reviewing Ever-Glory International Group (NASDAQ:EVK) & FIGS (NYSE:FIGS)

 FIGS has a consensus target price of $42.42, suggesting a potential upside of 81.97%.
 Given FIGS’s higher possible upside, analysts clearly believe FIGS is more favorable than Ever-Glory International Group.

-This table compares Ever-Glory International Group and FIGS’s revenue, earnings per share (EPS) and valuation.
+This table compares Ever-Glory International Group and FIGS’s revenue, earnings per share and valuation.

 |Gross Revenue